line/planet-kit-quickstart-web/README.md

 ### Invalid certificate authority warning

 When running the app in a local environment, you might encounter a `NET::ERR_CERT_AUTHORITY_INVALID` warning in your browser, indicating the site's security certificate is not trusted.
-This warning is common in local environments because the test domain specified in your hosts file (`planet-kit-quick-start.linecorp.com`) does not have a corresponding valid SSL certificate recognized by your browser.
+This warning is common in local environments because the test domain specified in your hosts file (`planet-kit-quick-start.lineplanet.me`) does not have a corresponding valid SSL certificate recognized by your browser.

-Since the warning occurs in a controlled local environment targeting `planet-kit-quick-start.linecorp.com` mapped to `127.0.0.1`, it's safe to proceed because the connection is for `local`.
+Since the warning occurs in a controlled local environment targeting `planet-kit-quick-start.lineplanet.me` mapped to `127.0.0.1`, it's safe to proceed because the connection is for `local`.

 #### How to Proceed

 - For Chrome users
-  - Click "Advanced" and select "Proceed to `planet-kit-quick-start.linecorp.com`(unsafe)".
+  - Click "Advanced" and select "Proceed to `planet-kit-quick-start.lineplanet.me`(unsafe)".
 - For Safari users
   - Click "Show Details", then "visit this website".